Vanna Thamizh Pattu: Plot

 Bhuvana (Vaijayanthi) is back to her village after dropping out of college.
 Her father Muthumanikkam (Radha Ravi), the village's Zamindar, is amazed when he listens to the song of Bhoopathy (Prabhu) and he hires Bhoopathy as a servant and singer in his house.

 Muthumanikkam and his brother-in-law Rasappan (Anandaraj) are against love marriages.
 Thereafter, Devi (Mani Chandana), Bhuvana's sister, falls in love with Bhoopathy but Boopathy does not reciprocate it.
 Soon, Bhuvana's mother finds out about the marriage between Bhoopathy and her daughter Bhuvana.

 A flashback is shown where Bhoopathy and Bhuvana fell in love with each other and were secretly married.
 Vijaya Raghunatha Bhoopathy Raja is, in fact, the son of the Zamindar Rathnavel Raghunatha Bhoopathy Raja (Prabhu).
 Rathnavel Raghunatha Bhoopathy Raja ordered them to first sought the blessings of Muthumanikkam and then he will bless them.
 Hence to win the heart of Muthumanikkam, Boopathy came as a servant to his home.
 Bhuvana's mother keeps the secret within her and does not inform Muthumanikkam.
+Rassappan and Muthumanikam sister's (Bharathi) son comes back after studies.
+He has a liking for Bhuvana but Bhuvana distances himself from him and also Bhoopathy keeps a watchful eye.

-Afterwards, Muthumanikkam finds out that Devi is in love with Boopathy and decides to send Boopathy out from his home.
-But Rasappan comes to rescue and informs the truth about Boopathy and Bhuvana.
+Afterwards, Muthumanikkam finds out that Devi is in love with Boopathy and decides to send Boopathy out from his home and also attack him.
+But Rasappan comes to the rescue and reveals the truth about Boopathy and Bhuvana.
 A small flashback is shown where Rasappan finds the real identity of Boopathy.
-Muthumanikkam understands the true love between Boopathy and Bhuvana and decides to agree to their wedding.
-Finally, Boopathy and Bhuvana are united with the blessings of both families.
+When Muthumanikkam refuses to acknowledge the marriage and says that love marriages would not work.
+Rasappan talks in favour of the youngsters and tells him that understanding matters and they are waiting for his blessings and it is respect shown.
+When Muthumanikkam is adamant and wants his nephew to marry Bhuvana, Rasappan tells the truth that his son is actually not his.
+Muthumanikkam's sister was in love a guy years ago but when Muthumanikkam found out, he separated them and got her married to his friend Rasappan.
+Rasappan learns of his wife's pregnancy but supports her and raises her son as his own as well and had hidden the truth from Muthumanikkam all these years.
+Muthumanikkam understands the true love between Boopathy and Bhuvana and accepts them.
+Finally, Boopathy and Bhuvana are reunited with the blessings of both families.